Betting Experts Tracking the Cleveland Browns Super Bowl 60 Odds

 What Are the Browns' Odds to Win Super Bowl 60?

-The Browns' odds to win Super Bowl LX are +100000, according to most Ohio sportsbooks.
-These are the longest in the NFL.
+The Browns' odds to win Super Bowl LX are off the board at Ohio sportsbooks.
+The Los Angles Rams have the best odds to win the Super Bowl this season.

 What Are the Browns' Odds to Make Super Bowl 60?